nearform/graphql-hooks/README.md

 ### Query Component Props

-A lot of options can be carried over as-is, or have direct replacement:
+A lot of options can be carried over as-is, or have direct replacements:

 - `query` ➡️ `useQuery(query)`: No need to wrap the query in `gql`
 - `variables` ➡️ `useQuery(query, { variables })`